Shad0w-ops/H.I.V.E/README.md

 #### 1) Anonymous Mode

 Allows you to enter commands for anonsurf/tor-router to activate system-wide tor-routing for improved privacy and security.
-Commands include: start, stop, restart/change and status.
+Commands include: start, stop, restart and status.

 #### 2) Spoof your MAC address